GNS3/gns3-gui/.github/ISSUE_TEMPLATE/gns3-feature-request.md

 ** Before you start**
 Please check if a similar feature request has already been submitted.

+You may also post this issue directly on the GNS3 server repository if you know the feature request only applies to the server: https://github.com/GNS3/gns3-server/issues/new

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]